Pantanal: Protected areas

 A portion of the Pantanal in Brazil has been protected as the Pantanal Matogrossense National Park.
 This 1350 km2 park, established in September 1981, is located in the municipality of Poconé in the State of Mato Grosso, between the mouths of the Baía de São Marcos and the Gurupi Rivers.
 The park was designated a Ramsar Site of International Importance under the Ramsar Convention on May 24, 1993.

+Encontro das Águas State Park and Guirá State Park are state parks of Mato Grosso in the Pantanal.

 The SESC Pantanal Private Natural Heritage Reserve (Reserva Particular do Patrimonio Natural SESC Pantanal) is a privately owned reserve in Brazil, established in 1998 and 878.7 km2 in size.
 It is located in the north-eastern portion, known as "Poconé" Pantanal, not far from the Pantanal National Park.
 It is a mix of permanent rivers, seasonal streams, permanent and seasonal floodplain freshwater lakes, shrub-dominated wetlands and seasonally flooded forests, all dedicated to nature preservation, and was designated a Ramsar Site of International Importance under the Ramsar Convention.

-Otuquis National Park and Integrated Management Natural Area is a national park of Bolivia in the Pantanal.
-The entrance to Otuquis National park is through the town of Puerto Suarez.
+Otuquis National Park and Integrated Management Natural Area and San Matías Integrated Management Natural Area are protected areas of Bolivia in the Pantanal.
+The entrance to Otuquis National Park is through the town of Puerto Suarez.